 Committee members are responsible for reviewing the multi-year Scoring Summary Report and other relevant material of a faculty member and for rendering an additional contract recommendation to that submitted by the department chair and Dean.
+In some cases, the review of the materials may involve an interview with the faculty member seeking advancement.
 Committee members must use FES criteria for their decision unless extenuating circumstances apply, in which case extensive narrative and evidence must be provided.
-Committee members are responsible for reviewing all first term tenure materials, as well as materials from applications for rank promotion to Professor.
+Committee members are responsible for reviewing all first term tenure materials and applications for rank promotion to Professor.
 Additionally, at the request of a faculty member, the Term Tenure and Rank Promotion Review Committee will review materials from a faculty member who requests it, no later than December 1.